ravisivajiraavi/Terraform/README.md

 **Deploying a VM in AWS Using the Terraform Workflow**

-Additional Resources to create your EC2 instance (VM) in AWS, use the code provided below:

-    provider "aws" {
-      region = "us-east-1"
-    }
-    resource "aws_instance" "vm" {
-      ami           = "DUMMY_VALUE_AMI_ID"
-      subnet_id     = "DUMMY_VALUE_SUBNET_ID"
-      instance_type = "t3.micro"
-      tags = {
-        Name = "my-first-tf-node"
-      }
-    }

-Note: Please ensure that all resources are deployed in the AWS region us-east-1.

-The Amazon Machine Image (AMI) ID and subnet ID has been placed in a file on the lab server called resource_ids.txt.
-You will access that file and copy/paste these values into your code to create your VM.

-To make sure the lab is fully provisioned, please wait an extra minute or two before connecting via ssh to the lab provided server and in a web browser, log in to the AWS Management Console using the credentials provided.

-    ssh cloud_user@<Terraform-Controller>

 **Description**

 In this hands-on lab, we will be following the Terraform workflow — Write > Plan > Apply — to deploy a virtual machine (VM) in AWS.
 After a successful deployment, we will then clean up our infrastructure and destroy the resource we created